 A floral, mineral style with the merest hint of oak.
 Bottled unfiltered.

-Now at its peak, this ripe vintage has attractive balance and charm.
+This ripe vintage has attractive balance and charm.
+Limited stock.

 Corton-Charlemagne grand cru 2005, Domaine Bonneau du Martray £110